Radau

 How long should I spend visiting?

-A visit to Radau can take anywhere from a couple of hours to half a day, depending on your interests and whether you wish to explore the surrounding trails.
+A visit to Radau can last from one to several hours, depending on your interest in hiking and exploring the surrounding area.

 Is photography allowed?